wmhilton-stoplight/platform-docs/6.-migrations/next.md

 **How do I configure a Prism mock server?**

 Every OpenAPI file in your Workspace has a mock server configured automatically.
 All you need to do is send requests to the API's unique mock URL.
-For more information, please read this [guide on mocking in Stoplight](../3.-design/setting-up-a-mock-server.md).
+For more information, read this [guide on mocking in Stoplight](../3.-design/setting-up-a-mock-server.md).

 <!-- TODO: Add a link -->